-Talk to Your Dentist to Get Help With Snoring
+Talk with a Qualified Professional to Get Help with Snoring

 Snoring Is Very Common

 Did you know that approximately 90 million Americans snore on a regular basis?
 Snoring might not seem like that big of a deal, but it often points to more serious underlying health problems, including sleep apnea.
 At Snoring and Sleep Apnea Therapy LLC in Jupiter, Florida, Steven Burman, DMD, FAGD, MALD, D.ABDSM, regularly works with his patients to address snoring so they can achieve a better night’s sleep.
 If snoring is interfering with your sleep hygiene, make an appointment by calling the office or clicking the online booking tool today.

 Snoring is the loud, buzzsaw-like sound that occurs when air flows past relaxed tissues in the back of your throat.
 Whenever you inhale or exhale, the tissues vibrate.
 Almost everyone snores from time to time, but if you snore regularly, or it causes you to wake up multiple times throughout the night, it could point to a more serious health problem.
 In addition, snoring can interfere with your spouse or significant others’ sleep, causing strain in your relationship.

 Snoring is often associated with obstructive sleep apnea, a disorder that causes the soft tissues at the back of your throat to relax during sleep.
 When this happens, the tissues can collapse until they block your airflow completely.
 Your brain senses the sudden lack of air and forces you to wake up and gasp for air (which often results in a choking or gasping sound), and this process can repeat as often as hundreds of times throughout a single night.
 However, these episodes are over so quickly that you may not remember any of them in the morning.